TobiasPSP/doneland_sources/Components/Human Interface/Display/TFT/ST7789/README.md

 <img src="/assets/images/screenwire.png" width="100%" height="100%" />
 # ST7789

 > Drives TFT Displays Up To 240x320 Pixels At 262K Colors (18bit)

 The *ST7789* is a versatile *TFT display driver IC* commonly used for small to medium-sized displays with resolutions of up to *240x320* pixels at full *18bit color* (262 thousand different colors).
 Many *TFT display boards* and *ESP32 development boards with integrated display* use this device driver.

-The driver supports [SPI](https://done.land/fundamentals/interface/spi) and the *Parallel* interface, plus some lesser used ones.
+The driver supports [SPI](https://done.land/fundamentals/interface/spi) and the *Parallel* interface, as well as some lesser-used options.

 ## Versions
 Although *ST7789* exists in a number of variants, there seem to be *no substantial differences* between the *2012 version* [ST7789S](materials/st7789v_datasheet.pdf) and the *2021 version* [ST7789P3](materials/st7789p3_datasheet.pdf).
-Apparently, the different versions are mere *maintenance releases* with minor hardware adjustments to chip size, pad locations, and supported voltage ranges.
+These variants appear to be *maintenance releases* with minor hardware adjustments, such as chip size, pad locations, and supported voltage ranges.

-The key display features remain identical:
+The key display features remain consistent across versions:

 | Item | Description |
 | --- | --- |